-The shaft above Engineering, however, did not make sense.
+The shaft above engineering, however, did not make sense.
 There was no place where the “matter” was coming from.

-“When the time came to do [The Next Generation],” he said, “Mike Okuda and I sat down over many pizzas and bowls of noodles to compile and clarify all of the information we had on impulse, warp, power generation and so on.
-The original series touched on many of these concepts but wasn’t clear or consistent, so we wrote a lot of memos which eventually became the TNG Technical Manual.”
+“When the time came to do TNG, Mike Okuda and I sat down over many pizzas and bowls of noodles to compile and clarify all of the information we had on impulse, warp, power generation and so on,” he told Forgotten Trek in 2007.

 The structural elements of the second floor were kept intact while the rest of the set was rebuilt.
-It was given an open floorplan, with several corridors providing access to the room.
+It was given an open floor plan, with several corridors providing access to the room.